LiaXLiang/LiaXLiang.github.io/_posts/Leetcode_Notes/HashMap/2025-06-01-49-group-anagrams.md

 ---

 ### Why HashMap?
-When we see the problem - "g**roup the anagrams together**" - our immediate question is: "What does it mean for strings to be grouped together?"
+When we see the problem - "**group the anagrams together**" - our immediate question is: "What does it mean for strings to be grouped together?"

 That implies we need some way to **classify** or **categorize** strings that are *somehow equivalent*.
 Specifically, strings that are anagrams of each other should be placed into the same group.